nix-community/NixOS-WSL/docs/src/building.md

 ```

-The resulting tarball can then be found under `nixos-wsl.tar.gz`.
+The resulting tarball can then be found under `nixos.wsl`.